All about HMRC uniform tax 2024/25

 How do you make an HMRC uniform tax claim?

 Taxes are complex, and most people have a hard time understanding how they work.
-But that’s hardly the case here.
-The application process for HMRC uniform allowance is pretty straightforward, and you can handle it on your own (trust us).
+Luckily, the application process for HMRC uniform allowance is pretty straightforward, and you can handle it on your own (trust us).

-For your first claim (and subsequent ones of more than £1,000), you need to complete Form P87 .
+For your first claim (and subsequent ones of more than £1,000), you need to complete HMRC form P87.
 In this form, you’ll provide information like:

 1. The employment details for which the expenses claim relates